I'm a writer, teacher, lover of comic books. Here are some of my stories...

-Furthermore, Evan has adapted a number of his Twisted Tales into short film screenplays, of which "The Emaciated Man" won Best Overall Short Script at the 2017 International Horror Hotel Film Festival.
+Furthermore, Evan has adapted a number of his Terrifying Tales into short film screenplays, of which "The Emaciated Man" won Best Overall Short Script at the 2017 International Horror Hotel Film Festival.
 Also, "The Emaciated Man" placed as a Finalist in 13Horror.com's Film and Screenplay Contest 2017 and was a Top 10 Finalist in Eat Crow Films' 2017 Horror Scriptwriting Competition.
 "The Tell-Tale Art" placed as a Finalist in Shriekfest L.A.
 Horror Film Festival's 2017 Short Screenplay Competition and the 2018 South Carolina Underground Film Festival Short Screenplay Competition.
 It was Best Short Script winner at both the Diabolical Horror Film Festival and the Eerie Horror Film Festival.

 Most importantly, Evan is father to son, Mason, and daughter, Story, and is husband to the beautiful and supportive Ashley.